 Even Special Teams had their bad moments.
 Hunter the Punter Smith was sidelined so we got some guy to kick in his place.
 If it was going to go like that, you might as well have let backup punter Cooley punt, since he wasn't doing much on offense.
 Of course there was also that "fumble" on the punt return.
 Note to zebras, please get it right after you get 3 chances.
 Maybe you finally did give the right call, but you didn't correct the fact that you told us there was a violation of fair catch spacing.

-So now we get the Kansas City Chefs (spelling intentional until they get a win, like probably this week).
+So now we get the broadway phantom of the opera tickets Kansas City Chefs (spelling intentional until they get a win, like probably this week).
 Matt Cassel is no Jake Delhomme...no, he's better.
 That is scary, but the defense can possibly contain him.
 Unfortunately points are required in order to win, and unless their kick/punt returners give it up like Carolina, it's going to be a long afternoon at Fedex Field.

 There was word around town prior to the Redskins loss to the Kansas City Chiefs Losenoidoomock was that there was a fan blackout.
 Fan's were supposed to come to the game in black to show their distaste in the things that are the current Washington Redskins, specifically the way the team is managed.
 What is not a surprise is that the team is fighting back against the fans.
 And not in a good way.